gianlucaitachi/homecare_new/README.md

 ### Build Artifacts
 - **Android:**
   ```
+  cd app
   flutter build apk --dart-define=BACKEND_BASE_URL=https://api.example.com
   ```
 - **iOS (on macOS):**
   ```
+  cd app
   flutter build ios --dart-define=BACKEND_BASE_URL=https://api.example.com
   ```

 The `BACKEND_BASE_URL` value is consumed by `env.dart` through `String.fromEnvironment`, ensuring the router and services point to the correct API endpoint in every build.
-6. Run integration tests if available: `flutter test`.
+6. Run integration tests if available from within `app/`: `flutter test`.
-7. Launch the app on an emulator or device, again supplying the backend URL: `flutter run --dart-define=BACKEND_BASE_URL=http://10.0.2.2:8080`.
+7. Launch the app on an emulator or device from within `app/`, again supplying the backend URL: `flutter run --dart-define=BACKEND_BASE_URL=http://10.0.2.2:8080`.
 8. For iOS, open `ios/Runner.xcworkspace` in Xcode and run on a simulator or device after running `flutter pub get`.

 ## Coordinating Backend and Mobile Development